-Note: This chicken enchilada recipe serves about 12 enchiladas.
+Pro tip: This chicken enchilada recipe serves about 12 enchiladas.
 If you’re a small family, this might be too much for one dinner.
 Worry not, divide the recipe between 2 smaller baking dishes and freeze one for later.
 They taste just as amazing after being frozen.
-If you go about freezing them, make them up till the 11th step and freeze them unbaked.
-Make sure to cover them with foil or plastic wrap.
+See above for instructions on how to freeze cheese enchiladas with white sauce.

 - 3 tbsp unsalted butter